 Savor these Offbeat Places to Visit in Austria

-For three days we were traveling in the Waldviertel not far from Linz in search of offbeat places to visit in Austria.
-We were there for the first time.
-So far I had only heard about the Waldviertel in Lower Austria and could not imagine much, except lots of forests.
-We start our journey in the garden hotel & winery Pfeffel in Dürnstein in the Wachau, a gourmet hotel right on the Danube river.
-From there we drive a few kilometers to the east and turn on a side road in Weissenkirchen, that brings us to the ridges behind the village.
+We spent three days in the Waldviertel Austria.
+For the first time.
+So far I had from Waldviertel Lower Austria only heard and could not imagine much of it, except for a lot of forest.
+We start our journey in Gartenhotel & Weingut Pfeffel in Dürnstein in der Wachau, a gourmet hotel right on the Danube.
+We present this in another article.
+From there we drive a few kilometers to the east and turn off in Weissenkirchen on a side road that brings us to the ridges behind the place.

 Serpentine after serpentine we screw up the hill until we get to a viewpoint, the view of which takes our breath away.
-In one direction our view follows the Danube as far as Dürnstein, in the other direction we look over wine fields that cover the mountain slopes above Weißenkirchen.
+In one direction our view follows the Danube to behind Dürnstein, in the other direction we look over wine fields that cover the mountain slopes above Weißenkirchen.
 "A great start for a connoisseur trip to the Waldviertel", I think to myself.
 We are immersed in another world.

 Experience the Waldviertel, one of the Offbeat Places to Visit in Austria